cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 ytt -f config -f ../scale-cluster.yml -f cf-values.yml > cf-for-k8s-rendered.yml
 ```

+Note, you can pass multiple any number of templates/folders with `-f` flag but values `cf-values.yml` needs to be the last one.

+### Redeploy with kapp

-### Confirm current UAA replicas
+#### Confirm current UAA replicas
-Before we scale UAA to 2 pods, let's confirm the current count
+Before we scale UAA to 2 pods, let's confirm the current count.

 ```console
 kubectl get pods -n cf-system | grep uaa